Please advise if you have access to ads from other locations.

 using my ABU Logos and my Record 5000 reel.
 Then it progressed

-toward the mounding stage and final will be added later.
+toward the mounding stage and final is below.

 Primarily Sweden was the first place the Record and ABU tackle was advertised.